aws-samples/sample-geospatial-foundation-models-on-aws/README.md

 ![](assets/GeoFM_demo_architecture_detailed.png)

-This repository comprises a simplified version of this architecture, with certain application logic being integrated into the frontend logic for now.

 ## Getting Started

 To get started, perform the following steps:

-1. Step 1: Run Geospatial ML Pipeline for your area of interest:
+1. Run Geospatial ML Pipeline for your area of interest:
     * Navigate to `sagemaker-pipelines` folder.
     * Follow steps laid out in the respective notebooks in the `prerequisites` folder:
         * Build and push the `clay_gpu_docker_image` to ECR